raul23/pyebooktools/examples.rst

    INFO     Parsing metadata for 'Title4 - Author3.pdf'...
    INFO     Saving book file and metadata...

+The ``metadata.opf`` files are copied beside the symlinks to the book files in the output folder.

 Example 8: split a folder
 -------------------------
 We have a folder containing four ebooks and their corresponding metadata: